Kapil Sibal: Publications

 An anthology of Kapil Sibal's poems titled I Witness: Partial Observation was published by Roli Books, New Delhi, in August 2008.

 His lyrics were also turned into a studio album by A. R. Rahman titled Raunaq: Conversation of Music and Poetry in 2014.

-Kapil Sibal wrote the lyrics of the songs "Tere bina" and "Mast hawa" for 2016 Hindi film Shorgul.
+Kapil Sibal wrote the lyrics of the songs "Tere Bina" and "Mast Hawa" for 2016 Hindi film Shorgul.

 Personal life

-Kapil Sibal's father was Hira Lall Sibal, a renowned advocate, his family migrated to India during the partition in 1947.
-In 1994, H.L.
-Sibal was named a "Living Legend of the Law" by the International Bar Association and in 2006, the Government of India honoured him with the 'Padma Bhushan' award for his distinguished services in the field of Public Affairs.

 He married Nina Sibal in 1973, who died of breast cancer in 2000.
 Amit and Akhil, Sibal's two sons from his first marriage, are both lawyers.
 In 2005, Sibal married Promila Sibal.
 His brother is Kanwal Sibal, a retired top diplomat of the Indian Foreign Service, and a former foreign secretary of India.

+Criticisms

+On 16 May 2017, He was criticized for his comparison of Lord Rama's birth with Triple Talaq while representing the All India Muslim Personal Law Board before the Supreme Court in Shyara Bano v.
+Union of India case.
+Sibal argued that triple talaq had been practiced for around 1,400 years and was a matter of religious faith.
+He made a comparison with the Hindu belief in Lord Rama's birth at Ayodhya, arguing that if Rama's birthplace was a matter of faith then triple talaq should be treated as a matter of faith.

+He was criticized over his "ashamed to live in India" remark and his silence on post-poll violence incidents of West Bengal in 2021.